learn-with-devops/devops/k8s/CoreComponents/api-server.md

 The Kubernetes API server validates and configures data for the api objects which include pods, services, replicationcontrollers, and others.
-The API Server services REST operations and provides
+The API Server services REST operations and provides the frontend to the cluster's shared state through which all other components interact.